davidpimentel/gcal-busy-blocker/README.md

 - Create a new GCP project
 - Enable the Google Calendar api
 - Create Oauth credentials (desktop type).
-Save the json file as credentials.json in this repo
+Save the json file
 - Important! - Complete the Oauth consent screen, and add both your personal and work emails as test users under the audience section

+### Installation

+- Run `go install github.com/davidpimentel/gcal-busy-blocker@latest`
+- Run `gcal-busy-blocker set-oauth-credentials -p /path/to/credentials`

 ### Autenticate your accounts